 Mid-April - Early October

-Orcas, aka killer whales, are so synonymous with Washington they even named an Island after them!
-So prepare yourself to see Free Willy and all his friends when you go whale watching in Seattle.
+Orcas, aka killer whales, are so synonymous with Washington State that they even named an Island after them!
+So it should come as no surprise then the best place for Orca whale watching is Seattle!
+Prime yourself to see Free Willy and all his friends when you schedule a trip during Seattle whale watching season.

 Whales like Willy are drawn to the San Juan Islands, off Washington State, due to its high concentration of salmon.
 Since salmon accounts for 95% of an orca's diet, these highly skilled predators spend about six months out of the year as residents of San Juan.